benmvp/react-typescript-minishop/src/03-events/README.md

 ## ⭐ Concepts

-- Providing event handlers to form and form element events
+- Providing type-checked event handlers to form and form element events
 - Defining function props in components
 - Making use of type inference with function callbacks